AgrawalAmey/callisto/README.md

-# NNFL App
+# Callisto

-NNFL App is developed to provide a easy solution for conducting courses with Jupyter Notebooks.
+Callisto is developed to provide a easy solution for conducting courses with Jupyter Notebooks.

 Click on the image below for a short tour of the app.

 [![Tour Video](https://j.gifs.com/l5EDy7.gif)](https://www.youtube.com/watch?v=fiKaIJcfsAs&feature=youtu.be)

-## Why Use NNFL App
+## Why Use Callisto

 ### For Students

-- NNFL App comes with an electron based desktop client for all major operating systems.
+- Callisto comes with an electron based desktop client for all major operating systems.
 On installation the app sets up the Python environment with all the required dependencies for the student.
 - All requires binaries are bundled with the app distribution, in-case of limited internet bandwidth students can directly download the app distribution from faster local network.
 - Fetch and launch latest assignment notebooks with a single click.
 - Single button submission during tests.